Genesis 1 — Page one of everything, and it starts with a voice

 God made the beasts of the earth according to their kinds, the livestock according to their kinds, and everything that creeps on the ground according to its kind.
 And God saw that it was good.

-God them and said, "Be fruitful and multiply.
+God blessed them and said, "Be fruitful and multiply.
 Fill the earth and subdue it.
-Have over the fish of the sea, over the birds of the heavens, and over every living thing that moves on the earth."
+Have dominion over the fish of the sea, over the birds of the heavens, and over every living thing that moves on the earth."

 God said, "Look — I have given you every seed-bearing plant on the face of the earth, and every tree with seed-bearing fruit.
 They will be your food.
 And to every beast of the earth, every bird of the heavens, and everything that creeps on the earth — everything that has the breath of life — I have given every green plant for food."
 And it was so.